jonlpersson/ed-latimore/site/_posts/2020-02-23-how-to-forgive-yourself-in-6-steps.md

 While I believe that abdicating personal responsibility is always a recipe for disaster, you must never forget that life is probabilistic.
 In life, the best processes don't always guarantee the best outcomes.

 Even taking maximum precautions, it's still sometimes your unlucky day.
-Don't feel bad if you do your best to protect yourself or loved ones and the impersonal universe still deals them a bad hand.
+Don't feel bad if you do your best to protect yourself or loved ones; the impersonal universe still deals them a bad hand.

 ## 4\.
 Respect the role of time in self-forgiveness

 There is nothing that can survive the onslaught of time.
 Even the universe will eventually collapse.
-Fortunately, we can assist the aid of time.
+Fortunately, we can assist with the aid of time.

 "Decay theory" is the idea that memories fade over time.
 A [group of researchers from Boston College](https://www.sciencedaily.com/releases/2019/04/190405080919.htm){: target="_blank"} discovered that memories are like old photographs in that they fade over time.
-Boston College Assistant Professor of Psychology Maureen Ritchey, a cognitive neuroscientist and co-author of the study has this to say:
+Boston College Assistant Professor of Psychology Maureen Ritchey, a cognitive neuroscientist, and co-author of the study, has this to say:

 > A simple analogy is what happens when you post a photo on Instagram.
 You're cued to apply a filter that changes the brightness or color saturation of the image.
 In our study, we asked if forgetting is like applying a filter to past experience, and whether or not the emotional significance of the event would change which filter you apply.